Sonic4D: Spatial Audio Generation for Immersive 4D Scene Exploration: Methods

 Compared with learning-based methods for spatial audio generation, our physics-based audio rendering ensures physical plausibility by explicitly modeling sound propagation using room impulse responses, resulting in more realistic spatial cues such as directionality and reverberation.

-By decomposing the task into three modular stages, our framework maximizes flexibility and extensibility.
-Each stage benefits from pretraining or physical priors, allowing Sonic4D to scale with future advances in generative modeling and spatial simulation.
-Moreover, this decoupled design enables plug-and-play improvements, making Sonic4D suitable for a broad range of content creation and immersive applications.
+By decomposing the task into three modular stages, our framework achieves high flexibility and extensibility.
+Each stage leverages either pretrained models or physical priors, allowing Sonic4D to naturally scale with future advances.
+This decoupled design further enables plug-and-play upgrades, making Sonic4D applicable to a wide range of immersive content creation scenarios.